-Cotton Australia is the peak body for Australia’s cotton growers, representing up to 1,500 cotton farms mainly in New South Wales and Queensland, but also in northern Victoria.
+Cotton Australia is the peak body for Australia’s cotton growers, representing up to 1,500 cotton farms mainly in New South Wales and Queensland, but also in northern Victoria, and in the Northern Territory and Western Australia.
 Cotton Australia works with growers and stakeholders to ensure the Australian cotton industry remains viable, valued and advanced.

 Cotton Australia supports the Australian cotton industry to be world-competitive, sustainable and valued by the community.
 It drives the industry’s strategic direction, retains a strong focus on research and development, promotes the strengths of the industry, reports its environmental credentials and implements policy objectives.

 Cotton Australia’s advocacy work starts in the field, listening to the concerns of growers.
 These messages are developed into formal industry positions, which are then advocated to policy makers and regulators at all levels of government.

 A team of full-time and part-time staff located in cotton regions support growers at a local level on a range of issues and activities, act as a referral service, and assist growers in excelling at cotton production.

 The myBMP program is led by Cotton Australia and is a practical, on-farm management tool enabling growers to be efficient and sustainable.
 The cross-industry BMP Office is located in Toowoomba and supports growers involved in myBMP.

 Grower feedback to CRDC